SoGar-code/GestionBilicence/README.md

 Main class: GestionBilicence.java, the program then runs in a window (no output, just modification of the database).

-At the moment, it uses a PostgreSQL database to store data (use ).
+At the moment, it uses a PostgreSQL database to store data.

 The architecture of the program includes provisions to use a MySQL database later on.